Healthy Cookware 101: Is Non-Stick Cookware Safe?

 Confused yet?
 What kind of cookware is truly safe?

-I know how frustrating it can be trying to sort through the various warnings and marketing hype, which is why I thought this quick guide to choosing might come in handy.
+I know how frustrating it can be trying to sort through the various warnings and marketing hype, which is why I thought this quick guide to choosing healthy cookware might come in handy.

 SAFEST OPTIONS: Inert, non-reactive materials like ceramic, enamel-coated cast iron, glass or silicone